-Furthermore, Retentive Network (RetNet)~\cite{sun2023retentive} theoretically derived the connection between recurrence and attention and proposed the retention mechanism for sequence modeling.
+Furthermore, Retentive Network (RetNet)~\cite{sun2023retentive} theoretically derives the connection between recurrence and attention and proposes the retention mechanism for sequence modeling.
 This mechanism supports three computation paradigms, namely parallel, recurrent, and chunkwise recurrent, achieving training parallelism, low-cost inference, and good performance simultaneously.
 The parallel representation (also depicted in Figure~\ref{fig:retnet:parallel}) of retention is:

 where $\overline{\Theta}$ is the complex conjugate of $\Theta$, and $D \in \mathbb{R}^{|x|\times |x|}$ combines causal masking and exponential decay along relative distance as one matrix.
 This parallel representation enables RetNet to train the models with GPUs efficiently.
 The recurrent version of retention (Figure~\ref{fig:retnet:recurrent}) is favorable for inference and can be written as (for $n$-th timestep):